Most $2M–$20M community-rooted projects don't fail because they lack merit. They fail because the capital strategy was never built to close.

 Debt before equity.
 Grants applied too late.
 Sources layered in the wrong order.
 The stack looks full but can't close.

-Weak Sponsor Story
+Weak Developer Story

 Funders don't reject projects — they reject unclear credibility.
 If your track record, team, or narrative doesn't land in 60 seconds, the deal stalls.